Demo 1: Functions, Plotting, and Partial Derivatives#

 g_expr.diff(x)

-For functions of multiple variables we will introduce the partial derivative, as well as how they can be used.
-To showcase the partial derivatives we will consider the function:
+For functions of multiple variables we will now introduce the partial derivative.
+Consider the function:

 x, y = symbols('x y')